greglinch/sourcelist/to-do-list.md

 # To-do for development

+* add a "Share Your Story" link to nav for testimonials and have a form -- either the contact form or something more specific; we could update fields of the contact form based on selecting an option:
+	* general contact
+	* bug report
+	* share your story (journalist)
+	* share your story (source)

+* add a "Testimonials" style page with success stories instead of just on the about page

 * add plus sign to template `person_detail.html` for timezone

 * update "return to database" to be a "return to results"?